IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 ### 6. Prepare application to be deployed to CP4A

-The deployment manifest for your project is created or updated when you run `appsody build` or `appsody deploy`.
+The deployment manifest for your project is created when you run `appsody build`.
 The Appsody CLI uses deployment information from the stack and adds various [traceability metadata](https://appsody.dev/docs/reference/metadata) while generating this manifest.
 You can edit this file to suit your application and store it under source control.
-Let's create the deployment manifest file.
 Your deployment configuration is taken care of so that you can focus on your application development.
+Let's create the deployment manifest file which will be used for application deployment.

 - On command prompt, change directory to project parent folder.
 - Run the following command